Assassination of Qasem Soleimani: Reactions

 U.S. Senate Majority Leader Mitch McConnell voiced support for the airstrike, referring to Soleimani as "Iran's master terrorist."
 House Speaker Nancy Pelosi referred to the attacks as "provocative and disproportionate."
 She introduced a "war powers resolution" to require Trump's administration to end any hostilities with Iran within 30 days if not approved by Congress.
 "The present authorizations for use of military force in no way cover starting a possible new war," Senator Richard Blumenthal (D-Conn.) said.
 "This step could bring the most consequential military confrontation in decades."

 The Democratic candidates for the 2020 U.S. presidential election largely condemned the airstrike, with Senator Elizabeth Warren (D-Mass.) describing it as a "wag-the-dog" incident.

 American foreign policy critic Noam Chomsky called the assassination "an extraordinarily dangerous act," saying it was "as if Iran had decided to murder Mike Pompeo and a major general along with him at the Mexico City International Airport."

 United Nations Secretary-General António Guterres expressed concern over the escalation and called for leaders to "exercise maximum restraint."
 NATO Secretary General Jens Stoltenberg said, following a meeting on 6 January, "(w)e are united in condemning Iran's support of a variety of different terrorist groups" and that "Iran must refrain from further violence and provocations."

 Senior officials of the U.S. Department of State compared the assassination to Operation Vengeance in World War II, when American pilots shot down the plane carrying Japanese Admiral Isoroku Yamamoto—a comparison also offered by The New York Times, who said killing Yamamoto was "the last time the United States killed a major military leader in a foreign country".
 Other major media and prominent pundits echoed the comparison.

 According to the Russian Ministry of Defense, "Russia has offered Iraq their S-400 air defense system to protect their airspace."
 For only the second time since the start of the country's civil war nearly nine years before, the Russian president, Vladimir Putin, arrived in Syria to meet with its president, Bashar al-Assad, on 7 January.
 In another meeting, in Baghdad, on 6 January, Zhang Tao, the Chinese ambassador, told Iraq's caretaker Prime Minister al-Mahdi that "China is keen to increase security and military cooperation in Iraq."

+An Associated Press poll found that only 41% of Americans supported the killing of Soleimani.
+An USA Today–Ipsos poll, found that 55% of Americans said they believe that the U.S. is less safe because of the killing of Soleimani.